MicrosoftDocs/sql-docs/docs/t-sql/statements/create-table-transact-sql.md

 `TEXTIMAGE_ON` is not allowed if there are no large value columns in the table. `TEXTIMAGE_ON` cannot be specified if *partition_scheme* is specified.
 If **"default"** is specified, or if `TEXTIMAGE_ON` is not specified at all, the large value columns are stored in the default filegroup.
 The storage of any large value column data specified in `CREATE TABLE` cannot be subsequently altered.

 > [!NOTE]
 > Varchar(max), nvarchar(max), varbinary(max), xml and large UDT values are stored directly in the data row, up to a limit of 8,000 bytes and as long as the value can fit the record.
 If the value does not fit in the record, a pointer is sorted in-row and the rest is stored out of row in the LOB storage space.
-0 is the default value.
+0 is the default value, which indicates that all values are stored directly in the data row.
 >
 > `TEXTIMAGE_ON` only changes the location of the "LOB storage space", it does not affect when data is stored in-row.
 Use large value types out of row option of sp_tableoption to store the entire LOB value out of the row.
 >